getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 We'll see that these concepts don't really map very naturally to the object mechanism in JS, and the lengths (mixins, etc) many JavaScript developers go to overcome such challenges.

+**Note:** This chapter spends quite a bit of time (the first half!) on heavy "objected oriented programming" theory.
+We eventually relate these ideas to real concrete JavaScript code in the second half, when we talk about "Mixins".
+But there's a lot of concept and pseudo-code to wade through first, so don't get lost -- just stick with it!

 ## Class Theory

 "Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.